Join other Seacoast workers who are commuting smart!

 Check out 13 good reasons to commute by bike and the 10 Top Excuses.
 Not totally sure how to commute by bike?
 With a little planning about routes and safety, you can become a confident and skilled rider.
 Consider these tips for commuting by bike.

 Looking for a biking buddy?
 Register on our free, no-obligation database to find a match.
 By logging your bicycle commutes, you become eligible for the free commuteSMART club, which includes the Emergency Ride Home program and monthly drawings for prizes.

-Bike to Work Week May 11-16, 2015 All over the Seacoast and the country, people will be biking to work – for a day or all week.
+Bike to Work Week is the third week of May.
+All over the Seacoast and the country, people will be biking to work – for a day or all week.
 Find out more about this fun annual event.

 Share the road

 - Laws that apply to motorists also apply to people on bikes

 - Bikes are vehicles and should act and be treated as such